 Outcomes and results

-Finally, the prototype served to seal the deal with the sponsor, thus the company could add another offer to its portfolio.
+Finally, the prototype served to seal the deal with the sponsor, and the company could add another offer to its portfolio.
 The solution was developed in the following months.

-All these client's transactions from now on would be processed by the platform.
+All the merchant's transactions (online store + POS) from now on could be processed on the platform.